 - Write articles on LinkedIn.

 - Join groups and get involved in the discussions.

 - Post regularly and consistently, bearing in mind that LinkedIn is not Facebook, so your posts need to be relevant to your industry or sector.

 - Reach out and connect with others.

 There is no time like the present.
-Whether you’re thinking about changing roles next week, next month or next year, it’s never too early to start networking to increase your visibility.
+Whether you’re thinking about starting your job search next week, or changing roles next month or next year, it’s never too early to raise your visibility.

-Read this article again and write down just ONE thing that you are going to do to increase your visibility on LinkedIn.
+Read this article again and write down just ONE thing that you are going to do to raise your visibility on LinkedIn.
 And for accountability, post a comment on this article too!